-A million conditions, a millions tire treads and somebody championing them all.
+A million conditions, a million tire treads, and somebody championing them all.
 I also prefer a square profile while many others prefer a round profile.
-I do believe in volume and tough casings, not a place to take a chance while you are out in the back country.
+I do believe in volume and tough casings, not a place to take a chance while you are out in the backcountry.

 Q: A seven-day stage race is truly epic.
-What caliber of athlete is the course designed for?
+What calibre of athlete is the course designed for?

 Q: What kind of ride will I need?
 Do you have any recommendations for setup?

-Dre: In my opinion as the distance increases the need for a dual suspension becomes mandatory.
+Dre: In my opinion, as the distance increases the need for a dual suspension becomes mandatory.
 And, the fact that our singletrack will be higher content than any other epic ride out there only increases the need for a dual suspension.
 I prefer a light all-mountain bike with 4-5 inches of travel in the front and 3-5 inches of travel in the back.
-Disc brakes are another standard item, but not as essential as the dual suspension.
-An all-around tire is also recommended…but not too skinny though…something in the 2.1 size should be about right.

 Q: You recommend a full suspension bike.
 What about a Single Speed?